brn/rxx/docs/basics/create_service.md

 We create service module from __service__ function.
 This __service__ function create function that was marked as service layer.
-So DI Container could distinguish service and other layer.
+So DI Container is able to distinguish service and other layer.

 How is class?